awalker125/forumsentry-sdk-for-python/docs/dev.rst

 If you need to make changes to the generate code first see if it can be made in the templates under tools/templates/python.

 This will have the advantage of persisting on a regen above in future.

+* Note: with version 8.7 of the forum there are exceptions on code gen on the api classes.
+With version 2.3.0-20171129.164117-307 this does complete and generate most classes.

 Documentation
 -------------